-All such access contracts are subject to approval by ORR Track Access Managers if not approved, the contracts will be legally invalid.
+All such access contracts are subject to approval by ORR Track Access Managers.
+If not approved, the contracts will be legally invalid.
 ORR has published a range of model access contracts, as well as guidance on the approval process.
-The model contracts have been published on the basis that ORR encourages, and expects, their use.
-Where the contracting parties wish to depart from a model contract, they must explain the reasons for this.

 Sections 17, 18, 22 and 22A of the Railways Act 1993 relate to access contracts: